jotamunz/ProgrammingLanguages-PrologBridgeAndTorch/README.md

-ITCR Lenguajes de Programacion
+# Prolog Bridge And Torch Problem
+A solution to the bridge and torch problem in Prolog

-II Semestre 2020
+### Instituto Tecnológico de Costa Rica - Lenguajes de Programación - II Semestre 2020 - Proyecto #2
-Proyecto #2
-Jose Pablo Munoz